Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Abstract

 \section{Abstract}

 Traditional Chinese Medicine (TCM) has a rich history of utilizing natural herbs to treat a diversity of illnesses.
-In practice, TCM diagnosis and treatment are highly personalized and organically holistic, requiring comprehensive consideration of the patient's state and symptoms over time.
-However, existing TCM recommendation approaches overlook the changes in patient status and only explore potential patterns between symptoms and prescriptions.
-In this paper, we propose a novel Sequential Condition Evolved Interaction Knowledge Graph (SCEIKG), a framework that treats the model as a sequential prescription-making problem by considering the dynamics of the patient's condition across multiple visits.
-In addition, we incorporate an interaction knowledge graph to enhance the accuracy of recommendations by considering the interactions between different herbs and the patient's condition.
-Experimental results on a real-world dataset demonstrate that our approach outperforms existing TCM recommendation methods, achieving state-of-the-art performance.
+In practice, TCM diagnosis and treatment are highly personalized and organically holistic, requiring comprehensive consideration of patients' states and symptoms over time.
+However, existing TCM recommendation approaches overlook the changes in patients' states and only explore potential patterns between symptoms and prescriptions.
+In this paper, we propose a novel Sequential Condition Evolved Interaction Knowledge Graph (SCEIKG), a framework that treats the model as a sequential prescription-making problem by considering the dynamics of patients' conditions across multiple diagnoses.
+In addition, we incorporate an interaction knowledge graph to enhance the accuracy of recommendations by considering the interactions between different herbs and patients' conditions.
+Experimental results on the real-world dataset demonstrate that our approach outperforms existing TCM recommendation methods, achieving state-of-the-art performance.